-Active in the development of cross-curricular writing in colleges and universities for many years, Thaiss frequently consults on writing pedagogy and program development; he conducts workshops for schools and colleges.
+Active in the development of cross-curricular writing in colleges and universities for many years, Thaiss frequently consults on writing pedagogy and program development; he conducts workshops for colleges and universities regionally, nationally, and internationally.
 Since 2011, he has been a Consultant/Evaluator for the U.S. Council of Writing Program Administrators.
 Until 2016, he served as Coordinator of the International Network of WAC Programs (INWAC).
 In 2021, he was named a Distinguished Fellow of the Association for Writing Across the Curriculum.

-In addition, he serves on the editorial boards of Across the Disciplines, Writing on the Edge, and the WAC Clearinghouse, and reviews for such journals as College Composition and Communication, Written Communication, and the transnational Journal of Writing Research.
+In addition, he serves on the editorial boards of Across the Disciplines, Writing on the Edge, Writing Spaces, and the WAC Clearinghouse, and reviews for such journals as College Composition and Communication, Written Communication, and the transnational Journal of Writing Research.